The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Eigenfunctions of the Operator and Their Properties

-Further, considering Eq.{~}\eqref{eq:080}, let us denote as $U=U(z)$ the difference of its left-hand side and right-hand side expressions.
-Computing its derivative and eliminating the derivatives $ \EEpm{\pm}' $ by means of the equation \eqref{eq:090}, the equation $U'=\mu\cdot(z-1/z)\cdot U$ arises.
-Since $U(1)=0$, obviously, this linear homogeneous first order differential equation forces $U$ to coincide with its trivial null solution implying $U(z)\equiv0$.
-The lemma is thus proven. \end{proof} \begin{remark} \rm Another constraint which the functions $\EEpm{\pm}$ obey reads
+Further, considering Eq.{~}\eqref{eq:100}, let us denote as $U=U(z)$ the difference of its left- and right-hand sides.
+Computing its derivative and eliminating the derivatives $ \dEEpm{\pm} $ by means of the equations \eqref{eq:110}, the equation $U'=\mu\cdot(z-1/z)\cdot U$ arises.
+Since $U(1)=0$, obviously, this linear homogeneous first order ODE forces $U$ to coincide with its trivial null solution implying $U(z)\equiv0$.
+The lemma is proven. \end{proof} \begin{remark} Yet another quite predictable constraint which the eigenfunctions $\EEpm{\pm}$ obey reads

-It follows from consideration of the Wronskian for Eq.{~}\eqref{eq:020} which applies since $ \EEpm{\pm} $ verify the latter. \end{remark}
+It follows from consideration of the Wronskian for Eq.{~}\eqref{eq:050} which applies since the eigenfunctions $ \EEpm{\pm} $ verify the latter. \end{remark}

-\section{Explicit representations of eigenfunctions of $\opC$}
+\section{{\sc Explicit Representations of Eigenfunctions of $\opC$ }}

-As it has been mentioned, the eigenfunctions of the operator $\opC$ can be utilized for description of the Eq.{~}\eqref{eq:020} solution space.
-However, one should show, firstly, that they do exist.
-Their definition is equivalent to the claim of fulfillment of one of the equations \eqref{eq:090}.
-However, the latter are not the classical ODEs since the unknown involved therein depends on two distinct arguments.
-Hence the corresponding wellknown theorems of existence of solutions can not be directly applied.
-An independent proof of existence of eigenfunctions of $\opC$ has thus to be given.
-To that end, let us consider the following
+As it has been mentioned, the eigenfunctions of the operator $\opC$ can be utilized for description of the space of solutions to Eq.{~}\eqref{eq:050}.
+However, we should show, at first, that they do exist.
+We remind that the defining property of the functions $\EEpm{\pm}$ is equivalent to the claim of fulfillment of one of the equations \eqref{eq:110}.
+The latter are however not the ``classical'' ODEs since an unknown function involved therein is invoked with two distinct arguments.
+Hence the corresponding standard theorem of existence of solutions of ODE is here not directly applicable and a separate proof of existence of eigenfunctions of the operator $\opC$ has to be given.
+To that end, let us consider the following \begin{lemma} Let the \analytic{} function $\eiphi=\eiphi(z)$ defined in a simply connected vicinity of the point $z=1$ obey the Riccati equation (cf. Eq.~\eqref{eq:020})